apnordin/09-ReadMe-Generator/Develop/README.md

 # My Project

 ## Description
-This is a description of my project.
+This is a description of my project

 ## Installation
 To install necessary dependencies, run the following command: